adrian-lorenzo/faceBool/README.md

 ## Install

-The first thing is to have **yarn** installed in your computer, it is the typescript package manager that we use, you can download it in the following [link](https://classic.yarnpkg.com/en/docs/install/#debian-stable).
+The first thing is to have **yarn** installed in your computer, it is the Javascript/Typescript package manager that we use, you can download it in the following [link](https://classic.yarnpkg.com/en/docs/install/#debian-stable).

 Then you just need to clone this repository and install the dependencies.